marci-pires/WikiHadatac/HADatAc-User-Guide.md

 ***

-# 7. Using Other HADatAc Products and Related Technologies
+# 7. Other Products and Technologies Related to HADatAc

 ## 7.1.
 Data Journey (DJ)